 Dental bridges are typically partially covered by insurers.
 We will check your insurance benefits for you so you know what they will cover ahead of time.

-Servicing patients and families from across the tri-state including Cincinnati, Northern Kentucky, and Indiana.
+Servicing patients and families Cincinnati, Columbus, Northern Kentucky, and Indiana.